tauri-apps/tauri-docs/docs/guides/faq.md

 ## Recommended Browserlist

-We recommend using `es2021`, `last 3 Chrome versions`, and `safari13` for your browserlist and build targets.
+We recommend using `es2021`, `last 3 Chrome versions`, and `safari 13` for your browserlist and build targets.
 Tauri leverages the OS's native rendering engine (WebKit on macOS, WebView2 on Windows and WebKitGTK on Linux).

 ## Build Conflict with Homebrew on Linux